-Welcome to the Friends of the Quinobequin, born as a Committee of the Waban Area Council, open to the entire Waban community, and inviting your interest and participation in the uplifting of the Charles River bank and abutting Parkway along Quinobequin Road as they meander from Rt.
+Welcome to the Friends of the Quinobequin, born as a Committee of the Waban Area Council, open to the entire Waban community and beyond, and inviting your interest and participation in the uplifting of the Charles River bank and abutting Parkway along Quinobequin Road as they meander from Rt.
 16 southeasterly to Rt.
 9 through Waban.

 The Charles River, or Quinobequin, as the Native Americans originally named it (which translates to bending river or river that turns back on itself), is a rich natural resource that defines the border of Newton and separates it from the Town of Wellesley, our neighbor immediately to our west.
 There are turkeys, skunks, Canada geese, Great Blue herons, raccoons, muskrats, deer, turtles, woodpeckers, and coyotes, among the fauna who call the river and the Parkway home.

 The flora provide the animal kingdom shelter and nourishment and, as such, must be groomed and maintained for the survival of the local eco-system.
 That is where “Friends of the Quinobequin” wishes to take its first steps.
 The Parkway has succumbed to poison ivy, bittersweet, ominously dangling tree-limbs to name but a few of its degraded conditions.
 Parts of the pathway that people have previously trodden are under mud.
 We understand the importance of maintaining friendly plants and trees that draw animals to the riverbank, as well as the importance of removing and controlling the invasive and unfriendly under- and overgrowths.
 We also understand the implications for our neighborhood of riverbank erosion that may lead to lateral flooding and water in our basements.
 We want to develop and maintain a natural path along the river with the cooperation and support of the Parkway’s owner and guardian, the State DCR.